Dress Code

 Expectation

 Must cover the shoulder and be plain or understated in design.
-This includes any ties that are worn with a formal shirt.
+Formal shirts must be worn with a tie, which covers the top button of the shirt.

-Must be plain and not have an exaggerated or ‘trainer-like’ sole.
+Must be plain, polishable and not have an exaggerated or ‘trainer-like’ sole.

 Must be discreet.